comparisons

 Verdict

 Both models ship native audio.
 The architectures and the language coverage are different in ways that matter for specific shots.
 Veo 3 holds the lead on sub-10ms English dialogue lip-sync, broadcast polish, and language count.
-HappyHorse 1.0 holds the lead on the Artificial Analysis aggregate ranking (#1, 1381 Elo, 107-point margin), single-pass audio-video synthesis architecture, and quality of multilingual lip-sync in Mandarin, Cantonese, Japanese, Korean, German, and French.
+HappyHorse 1.0 holds the lead on the Artificial Analysis aggregate ranking — it sits at #1 with a 1381 Elo score, a comfortable triple-digit margin over the field — along with its unified audio-video synthesis architecture and quality of multilingual lip-sync in Mandarin, Cantonese, Japanese, Korean, German, and French.
 If you ship one language and that language is English, Veo is the cleaner pick on dialogue-heavy shots.
 If you ship a global content slate or work in any of HappyHorse's 7 supported languages, HappyHorse is the model that holds quality across the set.

 The right answer for most production teams is to run both.
 Route by shot, not by headline.
 The mixed-model render plan typically saves 30% or more versus committing every shot to one model and accepting the wrong tool on half the work.